openjdk/guide/src/guide/jbs-jdk-bug-system.md

    * This may involve reproducing the bug, if doing so is fast and easy.
    * In addition to the version where the bug was found, take special care to also investigate if the bug affects mainline.
    * The [Affects Version/s]{.jbs-field} isn't meant to be an exhaustive list of releases the issue is relevant to - it should initially be set to the release the issue was reproduced or identified on, and by implication it will be relevant on all releases past that point (see the [(Rel)[-na]{.jbs-label}](#rel-na) label).
 If it's later found to be applicable to an earlier release family then adding that earlier release is encouraged if the issue needs to be fixed in that release.
    * Do not add additional release values to [Affects Version/s]{.jbs-field} for the same release family.
 E.g. If there is the value [11.0.2]{.jbs-value}, don't add [11.0.5]{.jbs-value}, [11.0.7]{.jbs-value} etc. Adding an additional value for a separate release family where it's still reproducible, e.g. [12]{.jbs-value}, isn't necessary but ok, especially if there's been a few releases since the latest version noted.
-E.g. [Affects Version/s]{.jbs-field} is [8]{.jbs-value} but its still relevant to the latest mainline release.
+E.g. [Affects Version/s]{.jbs-field} is [11]{.jbs-value} but its still relevant to the latest mainline release.
-   * For enhancements the [Affects Version]{.jbs-field} should be empty unless you feel that it is only relevant to a particular release family, and should not go into a future mainline release.
+   * For enhancements the [Affects Version]{.jbs-field} should be empty unless you feel that the enhancement is only relevant to a particular release family, and shouldn't go into a future mainline release.
 1. Set the [Fix Version/s]{.jbs-field}.
    * A bug should be fixed first in the most recent version where it exists.
 If you don't know what version the fix will go into set the [Fix Version/s]{.jbs-field} to [tbd]{.jbs-value}.
    * If the bug also exists in older versions it may require [backporting].
      * The decision to backport to a release should be made inline with the guidelines of the lead for that release.
      * There are two options for creating backport issues to track the backport: one is to create it manually once it's agreed that the bug should be backported; the second, is to let the bots create the backport issue once you push the fix to the repo (see [Working with backports in JBS]).
 In most cases, letting the bots create the backport issue is preferred.
-   * For project internal changes intended to be pushed to a project repository rather than the JDK or JDK Updates repositories, the fix version should be set to [internal]{.jbs-value}, or if the project is large enough to have its own [repo-*]{.jbs-value} fix version, use that.
+   * For project internal changes intended to be pushed to a project repository rather than the JDK or JDK Updates repositories, the [Fix Version/s]{.jbs-field} should be set to [internal]{.jbs-value}, or if the project is large enough to have its own [repo-*]{.jbs-value} fix version, use that.
-   * Only one fixversion should ever be set, if the issue is to be fixed in additional releases then a separate backport must be created (see [Working with backports in JBS]).
+   * Only one [Fix Version/s]{.jbs-field} should ever be set, if the issue is to be fixed in additional releases then a separate backport must be created (see [Working with backports in JBS]).
 There are exceptions to this rule for CSRs and Release Notes.
 1. Make sure the bug has all the required labels – see [JBS Label Dictionary].
    * Bugs where behavior has _incorrectly_ changed from a previous build or release: [[regression]{.jbs-label}](#regression)
    * Changes that don't affect product code, but are only against the regression test, or problem-listing: [[noreg-self]{.jbs-label}](#noreg-self)